 Key Verse: Verse 12 - "Blessed is the nation whose God is the LORD; and the people whom he hath chosen for his own inheritance."

 Key Words: Blessed is the nation whose God is the LORD

 My, my, how times have changed!
 The strong Christian influence and spiritual standards that helped to shape our culture have given way to compromise and paganism.
-Yes, I said it: paganism (the practice of one who is not a Christian or someone that worships a false god).
+Yes, I said it: paganism (one who is not a Christian, someone who worships a false god).
 In the United States, political leaders, legislative bodies, and our courts have adopted an anti-Christian attitude and agenda.
 We have been so bent on being politically correct that we are spiritually wrong.

 - It is no longer called abortion; the courts call it “reproductive freedom.”